Springe09/Project-3/README.md

 3. Gods Unchained
 4. Pegaxy

 Using machine learning, I found that all four assets were below their expected valuations.
-This is not surprising as all assets are exerpincing unique stressors during this period of turmoil.In addition, gaming enviroments will cannablize one another as players move from gaming ecosystem to gaming ecosystem looking for the gaming enviroment that is best suited to their unique taste (The Goldilocks Effect).
+And furthermore, they each demonstrate an ongoing downward trend.
+This is not surprising as all economic assets are exerpincing unique stressors during this period of turmoil.
+Even stalwart investments such as Facebook, Apple, and others have seen severe reductions in their valuations.

+In addition, gaming enviroments will cannablize one another as players move from gaming ecosystem to gaming ecosystem looking for the gaming enviroment that is best suited to their unique taste (The Goldilocks Effect).

-The advantage to this scenario is that in game NFT's can now be purchased at discounted prices.
-For example, NFT Axies that were selling for hunderds of dollars last year can now be purchased for as little as $10.00.
+The advantage to this current economic scenario is that in game NFT's can now be purchased at discounted prices, and some steeply discoiunted.
+For example, NFT Axies that were selling for hunderds of dollars just last year can now be purchased for as little as $10.00 this year.

+## Tokenization